 Before the pandemic, a Sage 2019 report showed that 58% of accountants wanted to incorporate artificial intelligence (AI) to increase their work efficiency.
 AI offers digitalization possibilities in accounting the CFOs would be smart to explore.

 It is expected that companies will further automate accounting processes, to cut costs and increase efficiency.
 That is already affecting the roles of financial controllers and CFOs.
+Learn more in our webinar Accounting Robots: How to Automate the Finance Back Office.

 Controllers roles evolve to technology, strategy, and talent management